Jacorb90/Prestige-Tree/docs/challenges.md

 Challenges are stored in the following format:

-challs: {
+``challs: {
   rows: # of rows
   cols: # of columns
   11: {
-    [insert challenge info here]
+    name: "Ouch",
+    etc
   }
   etc
-}
+}``

+You can use inChall(layer, id) and hasChall(layer, id) to determine if the player is currently in a challenge, or has completed the challenge, respectively.
+These are useful for implementing effects.

 Each challenge should have an id where the first digit is the row and the second digit is the column.
 Individual upgrades can have these features:

-name: Name of the challenge
+- name: Name of the challenge

-desc: A description of what makes the challenge a challenge
+- desc: A description of what makes the challenge a challenge. *You will need to implement these elsewhere*

-reward: A description of the reward's effect
+- reward: A description of the reward's effect. *You will also have to implement the effect where it is applied.*

-effect() - Optional, calculate and return the values of this upgrade's effects or effects.
+- effect(): **optional**, A function that calculates and returns the current values of any bonuses from the reward.
+    Can return a value or an object containing multiple values.

-effectDisp(x) - Optional, returns a display of the current effects of the upgrade with formatting.
-Default behavior is to just display the number appropriately formatted.
+- effectDisp(effects): **optional**, A function that returns a display of the current effects of the reward with formatting.
+Default behavior is to just display the a number appropriately formatted.

-goal: A Decimal for the goal of the challenge's value.
+- goal: A Decimal for the cost of the upgrade.
+By default, the goal is in basic Points.

-currencyDisplayName: Optional, if using a goal currency other than basic Points, the name to display for that currency
-currencyInternalName: The internal name for that currency
-currencyLayer: The internal name of the layer for that currency.
-If it's not in a layer, omit.

-unl() - Return a bool to determine if the challenge is unlocked or not.
+- unl(): A function returning a bool to determine if the challenge is unlocked or not.

-onComplete() - Optional, this function will be called when the challenge is newly completed.
+- onComplete() - **optional**, this function will be called when the challenge is completed when previously incomplete.

+- countsAs: **optional**, If a challenge combines the effects of other challenges in this layer, you can use this.
-countsAs: An array of ids of other challenges in this layer that being in this challenge "counts as" being in.
+            An array of challenge ids.
+The player is effectively in all of those challenges when in the current one.

+By default, challenges use basic Points for the goal.
+You can change that using these features.
+- currencyDisplayName: **optional**, the name to display for the currency for the goal
+- currencyInternalName: **optional**, the internal name for that currency
+- currencyLayer: **optional**, the internal name of the layer that currency is stored in.
+                 If it's part of a layer, omit.